 Check with your local health department to see if there are any national or local requirements about owning and using a defibrillator.
-The OnSite is one part of a well-designed emergency response plan.
+The HeartStart Home is one part of a well-designed emergency response plan.
 Recognized resuscitation councils recommend that emergency response plans include physician oversight and training in cardiopulmonary resuscitation (CPR).

 Several national and local organizations offer combined CPR/AED training.
 Philips recommends that you train on the device you will be using.
-Contact your Philips representative for information, or visit us online at www.philips.com/AED.
+Contact your Philips representative for information.

-NOTE: Training accessories are available for practicing use of the HeartStart OnSite Defibrillator.
+NOTE: Training accessories are available for practicing use of the HeartStart Home Defibrillator.
 See Appendix A for information.